Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Summary and Conclusion

 \section{Summary and Conclusion}

-In this paper, we have presented conditional variational auto-encoder model, based on the best performing architecture of \cite{liao2021}, for faster generation of aligned-spin effective one-body SEOBNRv4 gravitational waveform approximations.
+In this paper, we have presented a conditional variational auto-encoder model, based on the best performing architecture of \cite{liao2021}, for faster generation of aligned-spin effective one-body SEOBNRv4 gravitational waveform approximations.
 For training the model, we take the gravitational $h_{+,\times}(t)$ polarization waveforms for some sets of [$m_1$,$m_2$,$\chi_1(z)$,$\chi_2(z)$] parameters and convert them to amplitude and instantaneous frequency series.
 We then train and optimize our model to accurately generate the normalized amplitude and frequency series, given the input source parameters and normalization factors, by minimizing the reconstruction loss.
 To use the trained model for waveform generation, during the evaluation or inference stage, we remove a part of the model architecture, pass the source parameters as inputs, and obtain the generated amplitude and frequency series.
 Then, using the normalization factors, that we kept a track of, we reconstruct the desired polarizations as outputs.

-Our training parameter space spans a mass range of $[5,75]\,M_{\odot}$ and spin values in $[-0.99,0.99]$.
-Our trained model is able to generate $10^2$ waveforms in $\sim10^{-1}$ seconds with a median polarization mismatch of about $10^{-2}$ for the reconstructed waveforms.
-The latent sampling uncertainty of our variational model is of the order $10^{-1}$ per 1000 generations of the same waveform.
-In the restricted parameter space of $\chi_{\rm eff}\in[-0.80,0.80]$, the number of poor mismatch waveforms decreases.
+Our training parameter space spans a mass range of $[5,75]\,\Msun$ and spin values in $[-0.99,0.99]$.
+Our trained model is able to generate $10^3$ waveforms in $\sim10^{-1}$ seconds with a median polarization mismatch of about $10^{-2}$ for the reconstructed waveforms.
+The latent sampling uncertainty of our variational model can be quantified at a median mismatch standard deviation of $4\times10^{-3}$.
+Most of the poor mismatch reconstructed waveforms correspond to parameters at the boundary of the parameter space, and in the restricted space of $\chi_{\rm eff}\in[-0.80,0.80]$ our model has better accuracy.

-In summary, our current work aims to be a demonstrative step towards full development of production-ready machine learning models for fast and accurate generation of gravitational waveform approximations.
-In the production run, the output targets of our current model will be modified to be the unnormalized amplitude and frequency series, so that the dependency on the normalization factors is removed.
-There are numerous further applications and extensions of our model in sight.
-These include expanding the parameter space to include more parameters (for example, precessing spins), a two-part model focusing on inspiral and merger-ringdown waveforms separately, among others.
-We will explore these in our follow-up works.